Let me explain a people puzzle that has always perplexed me:

 Why do I feel so, so, so bad breaking up with friends?

 In romantic relationships we have break-ups all the time—it is considered an important part of finding the right partner.
 But could you imagine saying to a new friend:

-“Um, yeah, it’s been great seeing each other.
+“Um, yeah.
+It’s been great seeing each other.
 But I just don’t think we are meant to be.
-I want to friend break-up.
+I want to friend break up.
 It’s not you, it’s me.”

 No way.
 I can’t imagine it.

-Do you know how to end a friendship?
-Sometimes we have to break up with friends.
+But here’s the thing: Sometimes we have to break up with friends.
 End it with frenemies.
 Stomp out toxic relationships.
 See if you have one of these before moving on: